labzero/lunch/README.md

   * Enter `http://local.lunch.pink:3000` as an authorized JavaScript origin
   * Enter `http://local.lunch.pink:3000/login/google/callback` as an authorized redirect URI
 * Add your deployment target(s) as additional origins/redirect URIs.
-* Go back to the Credentials section and create an API key.
+* Go back to the Credentials section and create two API keys - one for the client, and one for the server.
-  * Choose "Browser key".
-  * Optionally limit requests to certain referrers.
+  * For the client, optionally limit requests to certain referrers.

 #### Database